MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 You can sort the data in the **Selector Stats** table in ascending or descending order for any of the columns by clicking the column header.
 For example, sort the **Elapsed (µs)** column in descending order to see which selectors take up the most time in the **Recalculate Style** event you have selected.

-As a general rule, if you find a selector that took the browser a long time to calculate and was matched many times, that would be a good candidate to try and improve.
-Try simplifying the selector or making it more specific so that fewer elements match to it.
-As a result of making these improvements, repeat the steps from the previous section, and you should observe the time the browser spends in the **Recalculate Style** event decrease.
+As a general rule, if you find a CSS selector that took the browser a long time to calculate and was matched many times, that's a good candidate to try and improve.
+Try to change your selector so it requires less time to calculate and matches fewer elements on the page.
+How to improve your CSS selectors depend on your particular use case.
+Repeat the steps from the previous section to confirm that your changes helped decrease the **Recalculate Style** event duration.

 <!-- ====================================================================== -->
 ## See also